He Tohutohu mō te Rangahau Whakapapa

 Niupepa are an important whakapapa resource as they contain information on individuals, iwi, whaikōrero and waiata, Māori opinions, as well as the development of te reo Māori as a written language.

-The following are all 24 titles within the Niupepa Māori collection and their publishing dates:
+The following is a listing of all 24 titles within the Niupepa Māori collection and their publishing dates that are available and text-searchable on Papers Past.

 |Aotearoa: he Nupepa ma nga Tangata Maori||1892|